DevAfi/CO2123-Software-Architecture/README.md

 ### Lab 3 - Fitness Tracking Application
 An advanced MVC application demonstrating object relationships and data management.
 Features a fitness tracking system where users can create goals and add exercises to track their fitness activities.
 Shows how to handle one-to-many relationships between Goals and Exercises.

+### Lab 4 - Form Validation and Data Binding Application
+A comprehensive Spring MVC application that combines pet management and fitness tracking functionality.
+Demonstrates advanced form validation using custom validators, data binding with `@ModelAttribute`, and error handling with `BindingResult`.
+Features include:
+- Pet registration with species validation and food restrictions
+- Fitness goal management with exercise tracking
+- Custom validation logic preventing pets from eating other pets
+- Form error handling and user feedback
+- Integration of multiple domain models (Pet, Goal, Exercise) in a single application

 ## Learning Objectives

 Through these labs, students will learn: